Bill Maher Unloads on Rudy Giuliani Over ‘Unprecedented’ FBI Raid

 Bill Maher has been on quite a run of late.
 First, he welcomed Sharon Osbourne to his Real Time show in order to defend the TV personality in the wake of racism allegations. (“Cancel culture” was the real culprit, naturally.)
 Then, he celebrated vehicular menace Caitlyn Jenner’s run for governor of California with some ugly transphobic jokes.

-On Friday, the HBO host dialed back his regular “woke left” rants to focus on Joe Biden’s State of the Union speech—and Republicans’ bizarre reactions to it.
+On Friday, the HBO host dialed back his regular “woke left” rants to focus on Joe Biden’s address to a joint session of Congress—and Republicans’ bizarre reactions to it.

 “Ted Cruz, during the speech, fell asleep.
 Of course, you know Ted’s a liar.
 He said he wasn’t asleep—he was protesting ‘wokeness,’” cracked Maher.